ryoheiyasuda/FLIMimage_Matlab_ScanImage/README.md

 # FLIMimage_Matlab_ScanImage
 This is a FLIM sofware for Matlab based on ScanImage.
+Should run on Matlab 2014 or earlier.

-* The software has been used in the Yasuda lab, but the lab switched to C# based software: https://github.com/ryoheiyasuda/FLIMage_public
+* The software has been used in the Yasuda lab, but the lab has switched to C# based software: https://github.com/ryoheiyasuda/FLIMage_public

 * Developed in the Yasuda lab (Max Planck Florida Institute),